bsmr/lol/README.md

 lol - Land of Lisp
 ==================

-Sources (original and modificated) of the book "Land of Lisp".
+Sources (original and modificated) from the book "Land of Lisp".